The Buttercup Chain

 The Buttercup Chain is a 1970 British drama film directed by Robert Ellis Miller and starring Hywel Bennett, Jane Asher, and Leigh Taylor-Young.
-It was entered into the 1970 Cannes Film Festival.

-The film is an adaptation of the 1967 novel of the same title by Janice Elliott.
-It was shot at Shepperton Studios and on location in England, Sweden and Spain.
-The film's sets were designed by the veteran art director Wilfred Shingleton.
+The screenplay was by Peter Draper, adapted from the 1967 novel of the same title by Janice Elliott.

 Plot

 France and Margaret are cousins, born on the same day to twin sisters.
 They grow up feeling a bond as if brother and sister.
 When he returns to London from boarding school, France and Margaret make a pact in which each finds a suitable romantic partner for the other.
 But when they go away to the countryside with Manny and Fred, a strange incestuous impulse seems to exist between the cousins, while Manny also must deal with a pregnancy.